Search

 Conclusion

-So, do goldfish need a companion?
+So, do goldfish need friends?
 Research if you’re considering adding more fish to your goldfish aquarium.
 Different species have different requirements for care and habitat, and not all fish are compatible with one another.
 By learning about the best tank mates for goldfish, you can provide a safe and healthy environment for all your aquatic friends.

 You might also like